 Bachelor of Arts in Music, Major in Music Education.
 She is a professor of Music Theory and Orchestral Practice at El Sistema de Orquestas y Coros Juveniles e Infantiles of Venezuela.

-An art historian and industrial designer, Jorge F. Rivas Pérez (Caracas, 1964) is the Frederick and Jan Mayer Curator of Spanish Colonial Art at the Denver Art Museum and former curator of Spanish colonial art at the Colección Patricia Phelps de Cisneros.
+An art historian, architect, and industrial designer, Jorge F. Rivas Pérez (Caracas, 1964) is the Frederick and Jan Mayer Curator of Latin American Art at the Denver Art Museum.

 Tahía Rivero is Curator of the Colección Mercantil de Caracas since 1999.